mevdschee/micro-payment-proxy/README.md

+⚠️ Warning
+This repository was **AI-generated** as part of a **one-day AI hackathon**.
+The code, documentation, and outputs may contain inaccuracies, incomplete features, or experimental implementations.
+Use at your own risk — do not rely on this project for production use without thorough review and testing.

 # Micro Payment Proxy

 A production-ready Go-based reverse proxy server for SEPA QR code micro-payments following PSD2 regulations.
 This system enables content creators to accept micro-payments with minimal fees by leveraging direct bank-to-bank transfers through QR codes.